binerogroup/documentation/_sources/storage/storage-types.rst.txt

 ---

 SSD is the most versatile storage solution.
-It uses NAND cells to store data This technique vastly shortens "seek times" - a big issue with traditional drives because a mechanical read/write head needs to physically move into position before being able to read or write data.
+It uses NAND cells to store data This technique vastly shortens latency since seek time is a big issue with traditional drives where a mechanical read/write head needs to physically move into position before being able to read or write data.

 This means SSD media have great random read/write performance with significantly lower latency than mechanical drives.